Site icon Sancerres at Sunset

 Many of the artists drive themselves to the House in their own cars.
 They have a dedicated entrance, but they have to go through security screening like everybody else.
 They check in at a desk to receive their dressing-room assignments; the desk holds a sign asking them to have their IDs ready.

-The hallway to the dressing rooms features a wall of fame with chronologically ordered name plates for every current and deceased member of the Grand Ole Opry.
-Membership is a big deal in the country-music world, deemed equivalent to election to a sports hall of fame.
-Opry management invites new members not only on the basis of their artistic quality and commercial success, but also for their respect for the history and community of country music and their relationships with their fans.
-Membership may be a crowning achievement, but it is not a laurel to rest upon; members are required to perform at the Opry multiple times a year.
+Membership is a big deal in the country-music world; it’s deemed equivalent to being elected into a sports hall of fame.
+Opry management invites new members not only on the basis of their artistic quality and commercial success, but also for their respect for the history and community of country music and for their relationships with their fans.
+Membership may be a crowning achievement, but members don’t get to rest upon their laurels; they’re required to perform at the Opry multiple times a year.

 One perk of membership is a mailbox at the Grand Ole Opry Post Office, strictly for receiving letters from fans.
-Our passionate tour guide said that artists will often stop and look through their fan mail before heading to their dressing rooms.
+Our passionate tour guide said that artists will often stop and shuffle through their fan mail before heading to their dressing rooms.

 The 18 dressing rooms are modestly sized, and most don’t have private bathrooms.
 Performers share standard restrooms down the hall from the wall of fame.